Democrat Elissa Slotkin to seek Michigan’s open Senate seat

 In a video announcing her campaign, Slotkin says that the nation seems “to be living crisis to crisis” but that there “are certain things that should be really simple, like living a middle-class life in the state that invented the middle class.”

-“This is why I’m running for the United States Senate,” Slotkin says in the video, which was provided to The Associated Press ahead of her official announcement Monday.
+“This is why I’m running for the United States Senate,” Slotkin says in the video released Monday morning.
 “We need a new generation of leaders that thinks differently, works harder and never forgets that we are public servants.”

 Slotkin, a 46-year-old former CIA intelligence officer and third-term representative, is coming off an impressive victory in last year’s midterms, winning reelection despite having been considered vulnerable.
 Her contest against Republican state Sen. Tom Barrett was the third-most expensive House race in 2022.